pedrolcl/drumstick/install.md

     * macOS: CoreMIDI
     * Windows: WinMM
     * Unix: OSS
-    * Synthesizers: SonivoxEAS, FluidSynth, Apple DLS Synth
+    * Synthesizers (output backends): SonivoxEAS, FluidSynth, Apple DLS Synth
     * All: Network - ipMIDI (IPv4, IPv6)
 * shared-mime-info 0.30
 See http://freedesktop.org/wiki/Software/shared-mime-info
 The utility "update-mime-database" must be executed after installing the library "drumstick-file" and the "drumstick.xml" file.
 This is automatically done by the cmake build system unless you defined DESTDIR.
 In this case, your package manager should perform it as a post-install step.
 * Doxygen 1.5
 See http://www.doxygen.org
-If you want to generate the documentation for the libraries
+If you want to generate the HTML documentation for the libraries

 If you want to generate and install the man pages, the build system can do it if you have installed in your system the following packages: